 Terry MacKinnell – A Short Biography

-He is a member of the Federation of Australian Astrologers, Gold Coast Astrological Association and ISAR (International Society of Astrological Research).
+He is a member of the Federation of Australian Astrologers and the Astrology Association of Great Britain.

 Some Insights from Terry MacKinnell